nrjdalal/lazy-dev/README.md

 - To straightaway manage links via UI only and no configs via utilizing local storage to save keys and links.
 And persist data if user wants to.
 - Better UI and UX.
 Maybe even a better website and pro plans.

-> I'm restricting myself to stick just too bookmarks.
+> I'm not restricting myself to stick just too bookmarks.
 In future can introduce more features like notes, todos, etc as well.
 This will make LazyDev a complete dev tool.

 - Even community can contribute to this project to make it yours too.
 Add you ideas (as github issues) and contribute via code.